miguelrincon/miguelrincon.github.io/pages/miguels-interview-kit.md

 title: Miguel's Interview Kit
 ---

 Interview coming up?
-Are you interviewing... bing interviewed?
+Are you interviewing... being interviewed?
 Use these reference questions and answers!
 (Strong focus on front-end development).

 * This will become a table of contents (this text will be scraped).
 {:toc}